 Criteria of Uniqueness

 Translation memory is capable of storing data which is original and its corresponding translated version in the form of translation units, which makes it different from term base (database holding multilingual terms and their usage rules).
 Translation memory does not work on its own.
-It requires human guidance and involvement to perform translation, which makes it different from machine translation (fully automated translation that does not involve any human input).
+It requires human guidance and involvement to perform translation, which makes it different from machine translation (the fully automated translation that does not involve any human input).

-Translation memory is a beneficial tool that not only provides assistance to a translator, but also enhances the efficiency of the translator for the work of translation.
+Translation memory is a beneficial tool that not only provides assistance to a translator but also enhances the efficiency of the translator for the work of translation.
 It includes fuzzy segments and identical segments which intelligently sense the degree of match, and still waits for the translator’s response to perform replacement or simply discard the match found.
 Its effective use can not only help in improvement of translation quality, efficiency, consistency, and clarity, but it also saves time and efforts.

-Absence of such approach will force the translator to remember every aspect of translation by heart and then translating each and every word again and again.
+An absence of such approach will force the translator to remember every aspect of translation by heart and then translating each and every word again and again.
 This may also cause human errors, such as missing some sentences, spelling mistakes, etc. All of these could be avoided with the help of translation memory.
 This will in turn, help to increase the overall speed of project completion with better quality.
 This may save a lot of input costs, and which may result in gaining better revenues from the market.